byuflowlab/FLOWFarm.jl/README.md

 ## Quick Start

-There are four main steps to setting up and running an analysis in FlowFarm.
+There are four main steps to setting up and running an analysis in FLOWFarm.
 (1) setting up the problem description, (2) setting up the analysis model set, and (3) running the analysis.
 Details for setting up an optimization will depend heavily on the optimization package you are using, your objective, and your design variables.
 Optimization